jasonhanks/k8v/README.md

 ## Resource types

-The tool is able to specify a list of supported resource types that should be searched, or will default to a specific set if not requested at runtime.
-These are the resources types currently included by default:
+The tool is able to require a list of supported resource types that should be searched, or will default to the following types otherwise (see: ResourceType):

   * ConfigMap
+  * CronJobs
+  * DaemonSets
+  * Deployment
+  * Ingress
+  * Jobs
+  * PersistentVolume
+  * PersistentVolumeClaim
+  * Pods
+  * ReplicaSet
   * Secret
   * Services
-  * Ingress
-  * Deployment
-  * DaemonSet
-  * ReplicaSet
   * StatefulSet
-  * Pods
-  * PersistentVolume (only displayed when using -A | --all-namespaces option)
-  * PersistentVolumeClaim

 If you want a specific set of resource types to search you can do that using the -r | --resource option.
 These resources will be displayed in the order they are requested on the command line: